Diseases and symptoms

 Today, hepatitis C treatment in Ukraine is available in public and private clinics.
 The course lasts 8–12 weeks, and a follow-up check after treatment allows you to confirm complete recovery.

-Even if you feel well, getting tested for hepatitis C is a simple but powerful tool for taking care of your own health.
-One test can save years of life and help stop a dangerous process in time.
+Even if you feel well, check for hepatitis C — is a simple but powerful tool for taking care of your own health.
+One analysis can save years of life and help stop a dangerous process in time.

 Add a comment